When I ask my community, family, or friends what is holding them back from going plant-based, a common response is:

-Oats – about 7g protein per 1/2 cup
+- 14. Oats – about 7g of protein per 1/2 cup

-Farro – about 7g protein per 1/4 cup
+- 15. Farro – about 7g of protein per 1/4 cup

-Banza pasta -25g protein per serving (!)
+- 16. Banza pasta – 22-25g of protein per serving (!)

 My only advice would be if you are into weight lifting, intense cardio, or are pregnant, you’ll want to make sure you’re getting enough protein so consider tracking in an app like Chronometer.

 If you are thinking that you might want to also include a plant based protein powder (which we do, still, especially for our kids) into your routine until you feel more comfortable about a plant-based diet, here are a few You can find on Amazon that we’ve tried:

 - Orgain Chocolate Fudge (This is our go-to one.
 It’s delicious!)

 - OLLY Kids Protein Powder (for you little ones)

 These are the best plant based protein powders we’ve tried!
 What other brands do you swear by?